syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 Create a mobile app to allow customers to easily service their accounts, receive relevant information regarding account health and increase overall engagement with Capital One.

 **Results Achieved**
-• Shipped both an iOS and Android app within 6 months, earlier than anticipated
+• Shipped both an iOS and Android app within 6 months, earlier than anticipated.
-• Evangelised and implemented a a human centred design cuslture
+• Evangelised and implemented a a human centred design culture.
-• Influenced the product roadmap to cater for user needs rather than business oriented requirements
+• Influenced the product roadmap to cater for user needs rather than business oriented requirements.

 >It is so easy to use and keep an eye in my spending and paying off what I need to pay.
 I would recommend this app and capital one every time <cite>Android User</cite>

->So much easier I can now control both accounts..
+>So much easier I can now control both accounts...
 Love it <cite>iOS User</cite>

 >Everything I need at quick glance and easy to pay <cite>Android User</cite>